Matt Mays: When the Angels Make Contact

 Matt Mays' project When the Angels Make Contact, released on November 7, 2006, is a soundtrack to Mays' unfinished film of the same name.
 Regarding the origin of the idea, Mays stated: "I had this album that was based on the theme of an all-nighter.
 It started when the sun went down and ended when the sun came up.
 Then I thought, 'That would make a good movie.'"
 The album flows with the themes of the movie, following the character J.J.
 Carver, a motorcyclist on a quest.
 The music video for the title track and the "movie trailer" were both directed by Drew Lightfoot.
 Although much of the movie was shot in early 2006, production then stalled due to lack of financing.
 Sam Roberts has a cameo role as an Australian surfer.
 The album features Buck 65, Skratch Bastid, and Rose Cousins, among others.

 Terminal Romance

 The last album, Terminal Romance, was released on July 8, 2008.
 The singles "Tall Trees" and "Building a Boat" have received heavy airplay on Canadian radio, including CBC Radio 3.

-Throughout July 2008, Matt Mays and El Torpedo toured with Kid Rock in support of their new album.
+Throughout July 2008, Matt Mays & El Torpedo toured with Kid Rock in support of their new album.

 On December 12, 2008, Matt Mays & El Torpedo received 5 East Coast Music Association Nominations including Group Recording of the Year and Songwriter of the Year.

 Disbanding of El Torpedo

 Matt Mays & El Torpedo officially disbanded in June 2009 with the departure of Andy Patil and Tim Baker; however, Adam Baldwin and Jay Smith remained with Mays.
-The band added four new members, including drummer Damien Moynihan, keyboard player Matt Scott, guitar player Matt Hammond and former The Guthries member Serge Samson.
+The band added four new members, including drummer Damien Moynihan, keyboard player Matt Scott, guitar player Matt Hammond, and former The Guthries member Serge Samson.
 Jay Smith was found dead in his Edmonton hotel room on March 27, 2013.